act-rules/act-rules.github.io/_rules/link-alone-descriptive-aizyf1.md

 ## Applicability

-This rule applies to any HTML or SVG element which
+This rule applies to any HTML or SVG element for which all the following is true:

-- has the [semantic role][] of [`link`][link] or a [semantic role][] that inherits from the [`link`][link] role; and
+- the element is a [semantic link][]; and
-- is [included in the accessibility tree][]; and
+- the element is [included in the accessibility tree][]; and
-- has a non-empty ("") [accessible name][].
+- the element has a non-empty (`""`) [accessible name][].

 ## Expectation

-The [accessible name][] of each target element together with its [programmatically determined link context][] describe the purpose of the link.
+Each test target has an [accessible name][] which describes its purpose.

 ## Assumptions

-- This rule assumes that the purpose of the link is not ambiguous to users in general when seen in context on the web page, which is the exception mentioned in success criterion [2.4.4 Link Purpose (In Context)](https://www.w3.org/WAI/WCAG21/Understanding/link-purpose-in-context.html).
+- This rule assumes that the purpose of the link is not ambiguous to users in general when seen in context on the web page, which is the exception mentioned in success criterion [2.4.4 Link Purpose (In Only)][sc249].
 If the link is ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the link out of context which makes it more of a general user experience concern than an accessibility issue.
 - This rule assumes that all elements with the [semantic role][] of ['link'][link] are used as links.

 ## Accessibility Support